Frequently asked questions (FAQs)

 The charger is accessed via the Visitor Information Centre and is available Monday to Friday 9 am to 4 pm and Saturday to Sunday 9am – 1 pm.

-The Tweed section is 24 kilometres with a total of 6 kilometres of sealed asphalt in the more urban areas from Murwillumbah Railway Station to the Tweed Regional Gallery and between Burringbar and Mooball.
-The rest of the trail, a total of 18 kilometres, is a solid compacted gravel.
+The Tweed section is 24 km with a total of 6 km of sealed asphalt in the more urban areas from Murwillumbah Railway Station to the Tweed Regional Gallery and between Burringbar and Mooball.
+The rest of the trail, a total of 18 km, is a solid compacted gravel.

-Access the rail trail map that highlights surface types and accessibility features and locations, and weather and rail trail conditions for detailed information.
+Access the rail trail map that highlights surface types and accessibility features and locations.

 As a former railway, the Northern Rivers Rail Trail is a relatively flat trail with no hills or mountains.